kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 2: Sunday, March 13, 2022

+**Today's Progress:** Completed Day 2 of 100 Days of SwiftUI (Booleans, string interpolation, and checkpoint 1) and began Section 2 of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp (Xcode Storyboards and Interface Builder).

+**Thoughts:** Today was exciting.
+I am so happy Dr. Yu took us on a walkthrough of Xcode.
+It really reminds me of using Adobe Creative Cloud, so my creative senses are jumping happily.
+It was fun to start designing the UI, also.
+Swift, was fun to learn today, also.
+I liked working with string interpolation.
+I completed my tests with 100% scores and completed the checkpoint.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.